-Hermit crabs are scavengers by nature -- so when you're feeding them, almost any healthy food is worth trying.
+Hermit crabs are scavengers by nature — so when you're feeding them, almost any healthy food is worth trying.
 Like most living creatures, they enjoy having different foods at each meal.
-It's best to avoid commercially prepared hermit crab food -- which may contain pesticides, chemicals, and other non-nutritious and even harmful ingredients -- and prepare your own food.
+It's best to avoid commercially prepared hermit crab food — which may contain pesticides, chemicals, and other non-nutritious, and even harmful ingredients — and prepare your own food.

-Meat and Protein
+Meat and protein

 Eggs can be hard-boiled or scrambled.
 Fish can be fresh or freeze-dried; consider krill and plankton.
-Give plant proteins, too, such as broccoli, corn, kale, spinach, snap peas, lentils, millet, soy beans, rice, alfalfa hay and wheat germ.
+Give plant proteins, too, such as broccoli, corn, kale, spinach, snap peas, lentils, millet, soy beans, rice, alfalfa hay, and wheat germ.

-Vegetables and Fruits
+Vegetables and fruits

 Give pet hermit crabs small amounts of vegetables and fruits almost every day.
 Organic products are best because they lack chemicals that can harm them.
 Give them small bits of your varied diet.

-Flowers, Leaves and Grasses
+Flowers, leaves, and grasses

-Grains, Seeds and Oils
+Grains, seeds, and oils

-Treats and Other
+Treats and other foods

 A treat can be anything the hermit crab doesn't receive on a regular basis.
 That means treats can still be healthy.
 Popcorn is a wholesome whole food that some hermit crabs enjoy.
 The crunch of crushed cuttlebone or oyster shell adds variety, says Fishkeeping World.

 Also provide a bowl of saltwater about once a week; the hermit crab will become accustomed to its occasional appearance.
 Buy commercial sea salts and follow the directions to prepare your own water.

-How and When to Feed
+How and when to feed